wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 24 Now, for this valiant act, Guy gat great honor, and the people gave him a sword of curious workmanship.

-25 Moreover, the Saratoga, the Scourge, the Chasseur, and many other private vessels of the people of the United States, were a grievous plague to the servants of the king;
+25 Moreover, the Saratoga, the Scourge, the Chasseur, and many other private vessels of the people of the United States, were a grievous plague to the servants of the king ;

 [88]